 As I understand it, there is no natural law that says that, as I sit here typing on my computer, all the molecules of oxygen in this room couldn’t suddenly congregate in one corner of the room, leaving me to suffocate.
 They don’t, but it’s not as if they couldn’t.
 It is so incredibly improbable I need not worry about it.
 Or, to put it another way: it would violate the Law of Entropy.
 Yeah, right.
 The Law of Entropy is kind of a joke unto itself: it says that natural processes favor random disorder.
 Ha!
 Every day my life is spared by the law of random disorder.

 All that lies behind the patterns we see in everyday life are the effects of probability.
 Underneath the world of regular patterns is a world of chaos and apparent impossibilities.

 God can’t break the laws of nature.
 There’s nothing to break.

 And, what if the impulses within us to love and loyalty really are the keys to understanding the meaning of life?
-What if that impulse within us that calls to improve ourselves, to become a better person, is part of the key?
+What if that impulse within us that calls us to improve ourselves, to become better persons, is part of the key?
 What if our moral sense itself is evidence that there is more to life than simply what appears through the senses?
 What is life is wilder and more amazing than it first appears?